arjohnson77/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Open **Command Prompt** and run **openssl version** to confirm the installation was successful.

     ![download OpenSSL installer](https://assets.postman.com/postman-docs/windows-check-openssl-version.jpg)

+1. **Exit** and restart Postman to generate the certificates automatically.

 ## Capture HTTPS traffic with Postman's built-in proxy